What is agnosia?

-For example, if you have visual agnosia, you might have difficulty choosing between a knife and a fork, or identifying the right items of clothing when you get dressed.
-Or you might have trouble recognising familiar faces.
+Visual agnosia (sometimes called visual amnesia) — difficulty in recognising familiar faces and objects.
+A person with visual agnosia may have difficulty choosing between a knife and a fork, or identifying the right items of clothing when getting dressed.

-If you have auditory agnosia, you might be unable to recognise people’s voices, or recognise sounds as music, or name familiar sounds such as a phone ringing.
+Auditory agnosia — being unable to recognise sounds, such as people’s voices, or to name familiar sounds such as a phone ringing.

-If you have tactile agnosia, you might be unable to recognise objects without using your sense of sight; for example, you may be unable to distinguish between a piece of metal and a piece of wood without looking at them.
+Tactile agnosia — being unable to recognise objects by touch without using the sense of sight.
+For example, a person with tactile agnosia may be unable to tell the difference between a piece of metal and a piece of wood without looking at them.

 How is agnosia diagnosed?